Diffractometer Axis Names#

 Let’s a few examples of diffractometers built with user-defined names.

-Pre-built Diffractometer class with automatic mapping
+Diffractometer Factory Function with automatic mapping

 Custom Diffractometer class with automatic mapping